We all love the flow: We are self-confident, creative, things are turning out great, they flow out of us much better than we ever imagined…

 Again, what’s the definition of “others”?
 Friends, family, “the crowd”?
 And will we stop working if we would know that someone won’t like it?

 Work for yourself and find joy in it.
-If you like your things you create chances are that someone else will do too.
+If you like the things you create, chances are that someone else will do too.